scarf-sh/docs/docs/quick-start.md

 ### Creating a Docker Package

-Using Scarf, users can pull your Docker container images via Scarf Gateway using your custom domain.
+NOTE: This quickstart outlines the process for tracking downloads of a Docker container via Scarf Gateway, but you can track downloads of many other types of OSS artifacts as well.
+Learn more about other package types on Scarf [here](/packages).

 Scarf Gateway is a service that provides a central access point to your containers and packages, no matter where you host them.
+Users can pull your containers via a Scarf provided domain, or custom domain that you CNAME to Scarf.

 1. Once signed in to Scarf, navigate home by clicking on the Scarf icon in the top-left corner of the screen.